-10 Surprising Features on sony alpha cameras you might not know about
+10 useful mirrorless camera Features you might not know about

-From back button focus and time-lapse shooting, to clear image zoom and focus peaking, here’s a rundown of 10 useful sony alpha camera features which you might not be taking advantage of.
+From back button focus and time-lapse shooting, to clear image zoom and focus peaking, here’s a rundown of 10 useful Mirrorless camera features which you might not be taking advantage of.

 If you’re anything like me, camera user manuals probably aren’t your idea of a exciting read.
-While most of us have a pretty goodbasic understanding of our camera’s functions, a lot of great potential lies in some of the more advanced features.
+While most of us have a pretty good basic understanding of our camera’s functions, a lot of great potential lies in some of the more advanced features available to us.

 Here’s a quick rundown of what we’ll cover: